 In January, it will be the one-year anniversary of when we began training Raleigh and Iggy in agility (Iggy was in Puppy Agility at the time).
 One of the biggest challenges we have faced is learning to understand how our dogs read our body cues, and how that affects the direction they move and how they approach obstacles.
 It wasn’t difficult at all to teach Iggy or Raleigh to do the obstacles themselves, such as: dog walks, tunnels, or jumps.
 Once they were exposed to these and became familiar with them, they began to feel more confident when encountering them on the course.
-Putting these obstacles together is when the challenge really began.
+Putting these obstacles together is when the challenge really began, all of it learned and practiced from photo ideas in a stock free website.

 Neither Iggy nor Raleigh competes in agility at this time, although it is possible that they will get to that point in the future.
 Whether they do or not, agility has been an excellent outlet for our dogs’ abundant energy.
 If you have an energetic dog, I advise giving agility a try.
 However, I will admit that while it is excellent for high-energy dogs (Iggy loves agility and is excellent at working hard and devoting his focus to it for a full hour of training), agility can be more of a challenge if both dog and handler aren’t focused on maintaining their connection.